-- If cables are used at their full take-out spacing, lay out the cables first, using the take-outs to locate electrodes. - If an alternative electrode spacing is required, measure a straight line along the ground to position electrodes along the survey profile.
+- If cables are used at their full take-out spacing, lay out cables first, then use the take-outs to position electrodes. - If an alternative electrode spacing is required, measure a straight line along the ground to position electrodes along the survey profile.
 Then place Take-out 1 of Cable 1 adjacent to the first electrode in the spread.
 Walk cable reel 1 along the survey line until all take-outs on the cable are aligned with an electrode. - Electrodes should be hammered vertically into the ground to a depth of no more than 1/10th of the electrode spacing. - Next, place Take-out 1 of Cable 2 at the next available electrode or measure the correct spacing for this point.
-Walk cable reels 2 - 4 along the survey line until all
+Walk cable reel 2 along the survey line until all cables are out / all take-outs are aligned with an electrode.

-- cables are out / all take-outs are aligned with an electrode. - Note: If the electrode spacing is much smaller than the cable take-out spacing, avoid coiling and excessive overlapping of spare cable between the take-outs (right). - Take-out numbers should always increase along the profile. - Tip: To avoid confusion when processing results, profiles should run in southerly-to-northerly or westerly-to-easterly direction - Finally, place the ABEM Terrameter LS 2 instrument and external battery in the middle of the survey line (between Cable 2 and Cable 3).
+Note: If the electrode spacing is much smaller than the cable take-out spacing, avoid coiling and excessive overlapping of spare cable between the take-outs (right).

+- Take-out numbers should always increase along the profile. - Tip: To avoid confusion when processing results, profiles should run in southerly-to-northerly or westerly-to-easterly direction. - Finally, place the ABEM Terrameter LS 2 instrument and external battery in the middle of the survey line (between Cable 1 and Cable 2).